How to Write a Counterclaim Paragraph: A Guide

 Example of a Counterclaim Paragraph

 In the art of argumentation, presenting a counterclaim effectively strengthens your essay by demonstrating an understanding of multiple perspectives.
-Here's a practical example to guide you.
+Here are two detailed examples to guide you.

 Consider this scenario: You write about the benefits of public transport in reducing urban pollution.
 Your counterclaim paragraph might address common concerns about public transport inefficiency and discomfort.